Green Card Project Designer Jobs

 How does green card sponsorship differ from H-1B sponsorship for Project Designers?

-H-1B is a temporary status renewed in increments, subject to an annual lottery.
+H-1B visa is a temporary status renewed in increments, subject to an annual lottery.
 A PERM-based green card is a permanent immigration benefit with no annual cap at the EB-3 level for most countries outside India and China, and no lottery.
 The tradeoff is timeline: PERM, I-140, and adjustment of status together take significantly longer than an H-1B approval, but the outcome is lawful permanent residency rather than a renewable temporary status.

 What documentation should I prepare before asking an employer to sponsor my green card?